 - River Safari – One of the world’s largest collections of freshwater fauna, more than 6000 animals including 40 threatened species.

-You can do all of them if you have time, or you can choose the ones that look more interesting for you.
+You can do all of them if you have time, or you can choose the ones that look more interesting to you.

 Visit Sentosa Island